 タイにある提携校、サシン経営大学院で２月〜３月の２ヶ月間交換留学に参加されましたGlobal MBAの学生William Antony ROEBUCKさんより留学レポートが届きました。

-The first mention I would like to do about my experience is my appreciation to both NUCB Graduate School and Sasin Graduate Institute of Business Administration of Chulalongkorn University.
+The first mention I would like to do about my experience is my appreciation to both NUCB Business school and Sasin Graduate Institute of Business Administration of Chulalongkorn University.
 The experience has been most enriching and I am very grateful to my host as well as my sponsor.

 Even though I am already quite an international man; English father, Spanish mother, born in Saudi Arabia, lived and schooled in Saudi, Spain, UK and now Japan, I believe one can never have too much international exposure, you will always gain something from the experience and this trip undoubtedly has contributed for my quest to be a global citizen.